Honey as foods and as anti bacterial agent application in medicine

 Honey has antibacterial, anti-inflammatory, and antioxidant properties in addition to being a natural sweetener.
-Honey is frequently applied locally to burns to aid with wound healing and taken orally to alleviate coughs.
-Honey has numerous therapeutic uses and is a very potent antimicrobial.
+It is frequently applied locally to burns to aid with wound healing and taken orally to alleviate coughs.
+The substance has numerous therapeutic uses and is a very potent antimicrobial.
 Because of its high viscosity, it acts as an infection-resistant barrier.

 Researchers discovered in 2009 that honey outperformed commercially available antibiotics.
 Honey has anti-inflammatory, anti-bacterial, and antioxidant qualities.
 It can be applied as a dressing to wounds to encourage quicker and better recovery.
 Because of its high acidity, osmotic effect, antioxidant content, and hydrogen peroxide content, honey has antibacterial properties that contribute to these effects.